electron/electron/docs/api/app.md

 **Note:** Unity launcher requires the existence of a `.desktop` file to work, for more information please read [Desktop Environment Integration][unity-requirement].

+### `app.userAgentFallback`

+A `String` which is the user agent string Electron will use as a global fallback.

+This is the user agent that will be used when no user agent is set at the `webContents` or `session` level.
+Useful for ensuring your entire app has the same user agent.
+Set to a custom value as early as possible in your apps initialization to ensure that your overridden value is used.

 ### `app.isPackaged`

 A `Boolean` property that returns  `true` if the app is packaged, `false` otherwise.
 For many apps, this property can be used to distinguish development and production environments.